johnnoone/json-spec/docs/pointer.rst

     assert 'obj2#/sub' == extract(document, '/foo/2/$ref', bypass_ref=True)

-If you need to resolve JSON Reference, use can that a look at :doc:`json-reference`.
+If you need to resolve JSON Reference, use can that a look at :doc:`reference`.

 API
 ---